-I asked my sister, who is a for a high tech company, to tell me one thing she hates the most about buying online.
-She told me – and I didn’t believe it until I watched her.
-She keyed in an 11-character item number into the search bar – and came back with 220 results.
+I asked my sister, who is a B2B buyer for a high tech company, to tell me one thing she hates the most about shopping B2B catalogs online.
+She told me – and I didn’t believe it until I watched her!
+She keyed in an 11-character product number into the search bar – and came back with 220 product results.

-Admittedly, I’ve been pretty spoiled.
-I have been entrenched in the search world for most of my career — first as a and then, for the last 15 years, working for search companies.
-I was actually pretty amazed that the companies she shopped from were offering search that was circa 1996.
+Admittedly, I’m pretty biased when it comes to good search experiences.
+I have been entrenched in the search world for most of my career — first in publishing, and then for the last 15 years, working for search companies.
+I was pretty amazed that these B2B sites my sister shopped were offering product search that was circa 1996.

-Here’s the thing, no one needs (or should have ) to learn Boolean anymore to search.
-Large consumer sites like Amazon, Walmart, Dell, and Wayfair have made it extinct.
+Here’s the thing, it’s an insane strategy to assume your B2B customers should know Boolean too achieve a relevant search.
+Large consumer sites like Amazon, Walmart, Dell, and Wayfair have made that knowledge extinct.

-In the case of the above manufacturer: they returned everything from their B2B product search that had ABC and 123456LNM.
+In the case of the above manufacturer: they returned everything from their B2B product catalog searchthat had ABC and 123456LNM.
 Not a lot of truth there!

 He prefers a technique called SKU decomposition, which is a variant of partial matching.
 What you do is take the SKU and break it into character strings.
 This could be: